elisa-tech/wg-osep/framework/framework.md

     - Other system components or inputs that inform the execution environment for applications that depend on the Linux implementation
 * Safety Concept
-    – Safety goals for the target system, and strategies or solutions to be provided by other processes, or components of the target system
+    - Safety goals for the target system, and strategies or solutions to be provided by other processes, or components of the target system

-For ELISA's illustrative examples, we will document our assumptions about these inputs, to help organisations to understand how they may apply to their own target context.
+For ELISA's studies, we will document our assumptions about these inputs where relevant, to help organisations to understand how the results of the studies may inform their work or apply to their project context.
+However, organisations making use of the study results in this way are responsible for confirming their accuracy and suitability for the target context.

-# Guidance
+# Process

 TODO:

-*  How can others make use of what ELISA produces?
+* Define *ELISA’s* criteria and processes, *not* our recommendations for safety projects!
+* Working principles / policies
+    - e.g. Publish in Github, Accessible to all to comment on
+* Document formats / requirements?
+    - e.g. Written in English, written in form that people can read without special tools, text-based (to permit review in Github)